Digital Learning Grants

 Call for Proposals

-The Office of the Provost requests proposals from faculty seeking to enhance teaching and learning, at Notre Dame and in the broader world, through digital means.
-Many types of digital projects are eligible for support, which can begin as soon as Summer 2017.
-For 2017-2018, priority areas will include the following:
+The Office of the Provost requests proposals from faculty seeking to enhance learning, at Notre Dame and in the broader world, through digital means.
+Many types of projects are eligible for support, which can begin as soon as Summer 2018.
+For this round, priority areas include the following:

 Equity, Inclusion, and Social Justice